naderghanbari/swift-cheat-sheet/README.md

 // No fall through
 // First match wins
+// Must be exhaustive, that is should always match any value of the target type
+// Compile error if switch is not exhaustive, very helpful

 swith someCharacter {
   case "a", "A": print("A or a")       // Either "a" or "A"